Have you ever pulled toast out of a VCR? Or told your child to stop drinking water out of the carpet? I have.

 - When a Stormtrooper is encountered, the kids must fight them until the Stormtrooper is dead.
 I told my summer camp kids the Stormtroopers are completely unable to kill them, just like in the movies!
 Once the defender is dead, the kids may then move on to the next obstacle.

-- Once the Alliance prisoners are freed, the kids must then carry them back through the obstacle course to the start.
+- Once the Union prisoners are freed, the kids must then carry them back through the obstacle course to the start.

-Day 4 – Defeat the empire (steal the flag)
+Day 4 – Defeat the Scourge (steal the flag)

 - squirt guns